Kelley has great interest in many social issues, including crime, law enforcement, social media and politics.

 People have been exploiting each other for thousands of years.
 Seemingly, when they weren’t slaughtering each other in wars, they were selling people into slavery (perhaps one would be the result of the other).
 Now in modern times matters haven’t improved much if at all, because throughout the world de facto forms of slavery can be found, as well as many other ways humans force their depravity or quest for riches upon each other.
 Let’s hope education, law enforcement and activism help abolish this terrifying human failing or at least greatly reduce its scope.

 1. According to the article titled “Human Trafficking” in Wikipedia, human trafficking is the largest growing criminal activity in the world.
 Only the drug trade makes more money and, perhaps, causes more misery.
 Also, human trafficking usually involves women and children.
-The Council of Europe estimates that perhaps $42 billion in United States dollars (USD) is generated per year in human trafficking.
+The International Labor Organization estimates that perhaps $150 billion in US dollars is generated per year in human trafficking.
 Moreover, human trafficking doesn’t include “human smuggling,” which involves people voluntarily paying others to smuggle them from one location to another.

 2. According to the State Department of the United States, as many as 820,000 men, women and children are trafficked in the world every year.
 Eighty per cent are women and girls and up to 50 per cent are minors.

 3. Human traffickers also abduct men, who are then forced to perform labor, usually of the unskilled variety, such as working in sweatshops, and may even include begging.
 In Thailand’s fishing industry, men are often abducted and forced to work on fishing boats for years at a time, or until they can escape or die.
 According to the International Labor Organization, this sort of trafficking generates more than $30 billion (USD) annually.